 I am a Karen Pryor Academy Certified Training Partner (KPA-CTP)-a professional dog trainer.
 Rather than discuss alot of training psychology or methods for training your Shih Tzu Puppy in this web site, I’m going to refer you to sources that will provide all the assistance you’ll ever need to raise a well-adjusted, well-mannered Shih Tzu.

 My dog training website is www.anythings-pawsable.com.
 There you will find my history and philosophy in dog training.
 However, many who purchase a Shih Tzu puppy from me live too far away to take advantage of my Puppy Start Right training classes.
 For these Shih Tzu puppy buyers I recommend finding a Puppy Start Right instructor in your area.
 I would be happy to help you locate one and get started in classes for your new Shih Tzu puppy training.
-Please feel free to call me with any training questions you have and I’ll be happy to try to help you
+If there isn’t one, several buyers have purchased the Puppy Start Right book directly from me and an access code which allows them to have 8 weeks of access to the 5 Puppy Start Right ‘videos on demand.’
+Much of this training can be done by you at home, and you’ll be amazed how easy it is to be successful.
+Please feel free to call me with any training questions you have and I’ll be happy to try to help you.

 The following information is being quoted directly from the #1 puppy training book that I recommend for your Shih Tzu puppy training and is the program I teach at Anything’s PAWSable Dog Training.
 It is called Puppy Start Right by Kenneth M. Martin, DVM and Debbie Martin, RVT, VTS (Behavior), CPDT-KA, KPA-CTP.
 You can purchase a copy of this book thru my website www.anythings-pawsable.com or directly from www.clickertraining.com.